Aeneas, Romulus, and the founding of Rome

 One of the origin stories of Rome comes from a poem called the Aeneid, written by the ancient Roman poet, Virgil.

-It was written during the early Roman Empire and was inspired by an earlier ancient Greek poem, the Iliad, which was written around 800 years before by a Greek poet called Homer.
+It was written during the early Roman Empire and was inspired by an earlier ancient Greek poem, the Iliad, which was written around 800 years prior by a Greek poet called Homer.

 The Iliad told the story of the Trojan War, in which the city of Troy was sacked by a coalition of Greek armies.